Towards Bridging the FL Performance-Explainability Trade-Off: A Trustworthy 6G RAN Slicing Use-Case: Proposed Approach

 \subsection{Confidence Mapping}

 To characterize the trustworthiness of the local model, we invoke the explanation-based confidence metric $C_{k,n}$ \cite{con}.
 Its rationale lies in the fact that slightly shifting the value of high-magnitude features (in the sens of attributions) is an acceptable way to determine the model's conformance.
-Such an approach is vital because there will likely be no change in the SLA group (SLA violation or non-violation) if we sample over low attribution features space.
+In essence, the explanation (feature attributions) informs the process of assessing confidence.
+When a model's explanation highlights certain features as highly influential, the confidence in the model's predictions can be gauged by examining how robust those predictions are when these significant features are altered in the input neighborhood.
+Therefore, the explanation (attributions) directly guides the method for evaluating and understanding the model's confidence in its predictions.
+In our context, such an approach is vital because there will likely be no change in the SLA group (SLA violation or non-violation) if we sample over low attribution features space.
 In this respect, the \emph{Confidence Mapper} at stage 5 of Fig. 2 starts by performing a feature mutation, where it selects from the dataset feature $x_{k,n}^{(i,j)}$ with probability $\pi_{k,n}^{(i,j)}$, and changes it to the baseline value, i.e., zero,

 to force the change of the model's prediction into the opposite category.
+By adding Fig. 3, we have clarified the elucidation of the feature mutation process within the Confidence Mapper box of Fig. 2.
+This figure breaks the procedure into two steps, with numbered blue markers designating each step in order.
+In Stage (a), eligible features for mutation are identified, with the Feature Selector making these selections based on prior discussions.
 In classification tasks, the categories (or subsets) are merely the classes.
 In contrast, we cast CPU resource allocation as a regression problem since it is well-suited for predicting continuous variables, allowing the FL model to estimate the CPU load as a numerical value.
 In this case, the subsets are defined according to an SLA threshold, i.e.,

 where $\mathcal{U}_{k,n}$ contains the samples whose prediction fulfills the SLA, i.e., their CPU load lies in an interval $[\alpha_n,\beta_n]$.
 The aforementioned transformation leads to a mutated dataset $\{\hat{x}_{k,n}^{(i,j)}\}$.
 The Confidence Mapper reports then the fraction of samples in the neighborhood for which the decision of the model,